-As part of the WestConnex project, a 7.5 kilometre section of the M4 Motorway has been widened from three to four lanes in each direction between Parramatta and Homebush, as well as new and upgraded on and off ramps.
+This 7.5 kilometre section of the M4 Motorway was widened from three to four lanes in each direction between Parramatta and Homebush, as well as new and upgraded on and off ramps, as part of the WestConnex project.

-This section, known as the New M4, provides motorists with faster, safer and more reliable trips, bypassing 28 sets of traffic lights on Parramatta Road and reducing travel times in the west.
+The New M4 provides motorists with faster, safer and more reliable trips, bypassing 28 sets of traffic lights on Parramatta Road and reducing travel times in the west.

 The New M4 officially opened on Sunday, 16 July 2017.